-2(a).
+2(b).
 Modeling Methodology and Assumptions

-A detailed review of the methodology and assumptions was included with the agenda package distributed before the meeting.
-A general overview of the methodology and assumptions to be applied in the analysis was provided at the meeting.
+Mr. Voigt noted that a detailed review of the methodology and assumptions was included with the agenda package distributed before the meeting.
+A general overview of the methodology and assumptions to be applied in the analysis was then presented.

-In general, emissions are calculated as the product of estimates for emission factors and vehicle-miles-traveled (VMT).
-For this analysis, as in previous analyses for Hampton Roads, emissions will be estimated for the primary precursors to ozone formation, namely nitrogen oxides (NO_x) and volatile organic compounds (VOC).
+The first slide showed that emissions are calculated as the product of estimates for emission factors and vehicle-miles-traveled (VMT).
+As in previous analyses for Hampton Roads, emissions will be estimated for the primary precursors to ozone formation, namely nitrogen oxides (NO_x) and volatile organic compounds (VOC).
 The conformity tests to be applied are emission budgets established for these pollutants in the applicable state implementation plan revision, which is the maintenance plan for the eight-hour ozone standard for Hampton Roads approved by EPA in 2007.

-The analysis years for the conformity (budget) tests for this analysis will be the same as in the previous conformity analysis for the region: the years for which budgets have been specified in the applicable implementation plan revision (2011 and 2018 in the maintenance plan), the horizon year of the LRTP (2030), and an interim year such that other analysis years are no more than ten years apart.
+The analysis years for the conformity (budget) tests for this analysis will be the same as in the previous conformity analysis for the region.
+The years listed on the slide as the ones to be tested include those for which budgets have been specified in the applicable implementation plan revision (2011 and 2018, as specified in the maintenance plan), the horizon year of the LRTP (2030), and an interim year such that other analysis years are no more than ten years apart.
 The year 2020 was selected as an interim year to satisfy this requirement.

-The approach taken for the calculation of emission factors and VMT was then reviewed, with key considerations highlighted.
-For emission factors, to meet the requirements of the federal conformity rule at 93.111 for the use of the latest emission model, MOBILE6.2 will be applied within the grace period for the transition to the new MOVES2010 model.
-This selection of the latest emission model will be further reviewed in more detail later in the presentation.
+The modeling for emission factors and VMT was then reviewed.
+For emission factors, to meet the requirements of the federal conformity rule at 93.111 for the use of the latest emission model, MOBILE6.2 will be applied for this analysis.
+This is within the grace period for the transition to the new MOVES2010 model.
+This selection of the latest emission model is reviewed in more detail later in the presentation.

 Sensitivities for emission factors generated with the MOBILE6.2 model were noted generally as including vehicle type and year/mileage, fuel specifications, roadway class and speeds.
-Local conditions including temperature and relative humidity are also important, and kept consistent as appropriate with the inputs assumed in the development by the VDEQ of the maintenance plan.
+There were no updates to the inputs for the modeling for emission factors for this analysis since the last analysis, which was completed in June of this year.
+The modeled emission factors to be applied in this analysis therefore will be the same as in the last analysis.